All you need to know to add closed captions to video calls, Netflix, and more

 On Android devices

-Android has system-wide closed captioning settings that you can find by going to Settings and choosing Accessibility, followed by Caption preferences.
-You can also change the text size and color here.
+Android has system-wide closed captioning settings that you can find by going to Settings and choosing Accessibility, followed by Caption preferences, and activating the toggle switch next to Show captions.
+You can also change the text size and color here by tapping Caption size and style.
 Keep in mind that some apps may not support these particular settings or closed captions at all, though you might be able to find caption settings inside unsupported apps.

 Google is also experimenting with a feature called Live Caption, which adds real-time subtitles on top of any video or audio in any Android app.
-Originally it was only available for the Google Pixel phones (from the Pixel 2 up), but the company says it plans to make the feature available to phones from other manufacturers—it just added Samsung’s Galaxy S20 to the list.
+Originally it was only available for the Google Pixel phones, but the company has added Samsung’s Galaxy S20 and S21 to the list.

 The next time any app plays audio or video, you should see closed captions appear in real time.
 Tap and drag the captions to move them, or double-tap them to increase or decrease their size.